Sanskriti School: Library

+Gymnasium

+The school has a spacious gymnasium, featuring high ceilings and a wide expanse, which contains a basketball court and table tennis equipment.
+It was inaugurated by Smt Vinita Pande, Chairperson, Civil Services Society, on 29th April, 2003.
+The gym is also used as a venue for yoga practices, Diwali Mela, college fairs and the JAM session during the Winter Carnival.

 Sports

-Aquatic events like inter-school and inter-house swimming competitions are held in the pool, that is built to international standards.
-The pool is open to the staff, students and the parents of the Sanskriti school during various predesignated time slots.
+Aquatic events like inter-school and inter-house swimming competitions are held in the pool, which is built to international standards.
+The pool is open to the staff, students and parents of the Sanskriti school during various predesignated time slots.
+There is a paddling pool for youth.

-The paddle pool in the junior wing of the school is for the little ones to splash about during the hot summer months.

 Curriculum

-The school follows the curriculum prescribed by the CBSE and uses textbooks published by the NCERT.
+The school follows the curriculum prescribed by the cbse and uses textbooks published by the NCERT.
 Unit Tests and Term Exams are also conducted.

 Umang

 Sanskriti School also runs a parallel school called Umang, where underprivileged children are provided free education.
 Children living in Sanjay Basti, a slum behind the school, are the main students who attended Umang.
 These children are also provided with free food and water.

+ProjectBeta

+ProjectBeta is the technology and entrepreneurship club of Sanskriti School, engaging around 300-400 members each year.
+The club organises an annual tech symposium that attracts hundreds of participants from across the region; in 2024, ProjectBeta 7.0 drew over 400 students competing in various technology-driven events.

+The club is structured into departments, each specialising in a unique domain: Audio-Video Editing, AI/ML, Cryptic Hunt, Gaming, Graphic Designing, Logistics, Pitching, Programming, Quizzing, Robotics and IoT, Surprise, and Web Development.
+Headed by dedicated Heads of Department (HoDs), these teams form the club's core leadership, coordinating initiatives and training sessions that prepare members for competitive events.
+ProjectBeta is widely recognised for its achievements, with members regularly securing awards at inter-school tech competitions and symposiums.

+Spotlight

+Spotlight is the theatre and debate club of the school, engaging around 180-190 members each year.